 Memorable Manitobans: Andrew Earnest Slater (1861-1939)

 Born at Dumfries, Ontario on 21 March 1861, son of Andrew Slater and Jennett Common, he taught school then, from 1886 to 1889, studied law at Guelph, Ontario.
 In 1888, he graduated from Trinity University of Toronto and, the following year, he came to Manitoba and settled at Napinka where he taught school for two years at Brenda School No. 171.
-He then farmed, sold lumber, and served as Principal of the Napinka School for four years.
-In March 1901 he was appointed postmaster at Napinka and, in 1909, served as Mayor of Napinka.
+He then farmed, sold lumber, and served as Principal of the Napinka School (1896-1901).
+In March 1901, he was appointed postmaster at Napinka and, in 1909, served as Mayor of Napinka.

 Birth, marriage and death registrations, Manitoba Vital Statistics.